 If you have a MacBook Pro with Retina display and opened the system information program, you might have noticed that the MacBook Pro’s native resolution is 2880x1800px but you can only set it to the scaled version of 1920x1200px in the system settings.
 The reason for this is that the full resolution looks ridiculously small on a 15” screen.
 But if you got good sight, you can still work on it (my opinion).

 There is a nice tool on GitHub called scrutil which can set the internal display of a MacBook (Pro) to any supported resolution.
 The major downside is that if you set it to for example 1920x1200px it will not be scaled and look blurry.
 But it’s fine for using the native resolution.

 You can set your display to native resolution with:

-s [which doesn't persist], the resolution will reset after a few seconds.)
+s which will cause the resolution to reset after a few seconds.